 The PWC budget has two major components - the capital budget and the operating budget.
 The capital budget includes all projected expenditures for improvements and/or additions to the County's capital inventory, such as roads, facilities, and parkland.
-A significant funding source for the capital budget is debt, in the form of bonds, and the largest expenditure is debt service on those bonds.
+There is a strong link between the capital and operating budgets.
+Recurring costs associated with the construction of capital projects (utilities, maintenance, staffing, debt service on debt financed projects) must be included in the County's operating budget.

 The operating budget includes all projected expenditures not included in the capital budget, including the operating transfer to PWC Schools.
-The operating budget funds day-to-day County service delivery, and excluding the transfer to the Schools, the largest expenditure category is employee compensation.
+The operating budget funds day-to-day County service delivery, and excluding the transfer to the Schools, the largest expenditure category is employee compensation (salary and benefits).